fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 which is about typical for a muscle strain.
 The last one I got kept me sidelined for just about a week, so we'll see."

 "You athletes..."
 Theo scowls at me and Diane.
-"All injuries are just, I'll be resting for a couple days, then I'll be in tip-top shape, raring to get hurt again."
+"All injuries are just, 'I'll be resting for a couple days, then I'll be in tip-top shape, raring to get hurt again'."

 Diane and I exchange looks.
 "He's not *entirely* wrong," she says.